 Genuine Faux Farm

 Chickens at the Genuine Faux Farm are pasture raised during the day and they roost in a room we built in our "Poultry Pavillion" at night.
 Birds are given a base diet mixed by local producers.
 We purchase feed that is certified organic when it is available, which has been an issue lately.
-Their diet is supplemented by foraging and organic produce that is no longer fit for sale or distribution.
+Their diet is supplemented by foraging and certified organic produce from our farm that is no longer fit for sale or distribution.
 We do not hatch our own chicks they have been purchased through the Hoover Hatchery in Rudd, Iowa.
 Our birds do not typically like to go out in the snow, so they stay in their room during large portions of the Winter, even if we open the doors so they can go out.
 You should see the looks we get when we do that.. (open the door on a cold day).

 What it means to be Free Range (for us)